 People with cancer are particularly susceptible to developing sepsis.
 An American study published in 2004 found that patients with cancer were much more likely to be hospitalized with severe sepsis (the stage just before septic shock) than the general population.
 The study also found that severe sepsis caused 8.5 percent of cancer-related deaths and cost over three billion dollars a year to fight.
 (Critical Care)

-There are several reasons why people with cancer may be at higher risk of developing sepsis than people who don’t have cancer.
+There are several reasons why people with cancer may be at higher risk of developing sepsis.
 These include:

 - Frequent hospital stays, which increases the risk of contracting a hospital-acquired infection